 Note: This is a simplified version of how a plant’s roots work; they actually do some crazy stuff!

 What Roots Do for Your Cannabis Plant

-Roots are the base of your plants wicking system
+Roots are the base of your plants’ wicking system

-Roots Are Needed to Uptake Nutrients
+Roots Are Necessary to Uptake Nutrients

 The roots of a cannabis plant are the main site where nutrient uptake occurs.
-This means that your roots are the gatekeeper for the nutrients your plant gets, and the health of your roots determines how much (if any) of your nutrients are being used.
+This means that your roots are the gatekeeper for most of the nutrients your plant gets, and the health of your roots determines how much (if any) of your nutrients are being used.